flizz-blog/flizz-blog.github.io/_posts/2025-01-11-caring-for-your-ecommerce-growth-nurture-success-with-the-right-email-strategies.md

 ---
 layout: post
-title: Caring for Your Ecommerce Growth: Nurture Success with the Right Email Strategies
+title: Caring for Your Ecommerce Growth - Nurture Success with the Right Email Strategies
 ---